tonethar/IGME-330-Master/notes/HW-wc-2.md

-# HW - Web Components-2 - more lifecycle methods
+# HW - Web Components-2 - More lifecycle methods

 ## Overview
 - This time we will add the `attributeChangedCallback()` & `disconnectedCallback()` lifecycle methods to our `<igm-footer>`